Androniki Michalopoulou: Medyk Konin

 In the winter of 2021, she made her first move abroad, signing for Polish club Medyk Konin.
 In the second half of the 2020–21 season, she made 10 league appearances, scored twice and recorded two assists as her team finished 4th in the Ekstraliga.
 In the following campaign, she made 27 appearances, contributing four goals and one assist, while the club finished 6th in the league.

 Carmen București

 In the summer of 2022, she moved to Romanian side Carmen București.
 In the 2022–23 season, she made 25 appearances and scored nine goals, helping them finish 3rd in Liga I and win the Cupa României, beating Olimpia Cluj in the final.

 Farul Constanța

 On 23 July 2023, she joined newly-promoted Liga I club Farul Constanța where she stayed for the first half of the 2023–24 SuperLiga season.
-She made 11 appearances, helping the club finish 2nd and qualify for the play-off.
+She made 11 appearances, helping the club finish 2nd in the regular season and qualify for the play-offs.
+Farul went on to become champions for the first time in their history, two years after their founding.